Tutorial 2 - KDXplore¶

 To import trials from the KDDart database, you must first log in to KDDart.
 See login instructions below, followed by database trial import instructions.

 |1.||Select File at the , then choose the connect option.|

 ¶ Step Action 1.
-Select the icon at and choose the Load from Database option to open the Database Import Window as seen in the image above.
+Select the Import Trial Button at and choose the Load from Database option to open the Database Import Window as seen in the image above.
 2. Choose an attribute to search for (such as the one at ).
-This example is a location attribute that will only display the Trials that take place at Roseworthy.
-3. Select the Find Trials Button to search for the Trials.
-If no attributes were selected, then all Trials in the Database are presented.
+This example is a location attribute that will only display the trials that take place at Roseworthy.
+3. Select the Find Trials Button to search for the trials.
+If no attributes were selected, then all trials in the database are presented.
 4. The search results will be displayed (such as in the following image).
-Choose a Trial (or multiple Trials) such as the one in and then select the Download Trials Button at to complete the import.
+Choose a trial (or multiple trials) such as the one in and then select the Download Trials Button at to complete the import.

 Loading Trials from Google Drive¶